 Remember also that the Canaan Dog is still a fairly rare breed and there are only a few hundred Canaan Dog puppies born worldwide each year, if indeed there are that many!
 (See (7) above.)
 There are almost always more people looking for puppies than there are puppies available.

-If you are interested in providing a good home to an older Canaan Dog, please contact Canaan Dog Breed Rescue (see (15) above).
+If you are interested in providing a good home to an older Canaan Dog, please contact the Canaan Dog Rescue Network (see (15) above).
 There are almost always pre-owned Canaan Dogs looking for homes (without the difficulties associated with puppies).
 Please consider opening your home to an older Canaan Dog.

 The short answer is “no”.